viviag/viviag.io/_posts/2022-08-17-platonic-hask-overview-subcategories-functors-and-natural-transformations.markdown

 ---
 layout: post
-title:  "Platonic Hask overview: subcategories, functors and natural transformations"
+title:  "Platonic Hask overview: subcategories, functors, and natural transformations"
 tags: [hask]
 usemathjax: true
 ---

 _[To index of the series](https://viviag.io/tagged/hask/)_

 We have constructed the category of restricted Haskell types.
-It gave us a coherent notion of a composition.
+It gave us a coherent notion of composition.
 But it's not enough.
-The major strength of Haskell is its separation of computations of different nature.
-So we need to be able at least to cluster types into objects with common property.
+The major strength of Haskell is its separation of computations of different natures.
+So we need to be able at least to cluster types into objects with some common property.
 Let's develop machinery to deal with it.

 Consider categories $$\mathrm{C}$$ and $$\mathrm{D}$$ with pair of mappings $$F_{\operatorname{Ob}} : \operatorname{Ob}(\mathrm{C}) \to \operatorname{Ob}(\mathrm{D})$$ and $$F_{\operatorname{Hom}}$$ with one of the
 following signatures: $$\operatorname{Hom}_{\mathrm{C}}(A,B) \to \operatorname{Hom}_{\mathrm{D}}(F_{\operatorname{Ob}}(A),F_{\operatorname{Ob}}(B))$$ or $$\operatorname{Hom}_{\mathrm{C}}(A,B) \to \operatorname{Hom}_{\mathrm{D}}(F_{\operatorname{Ob}}(B),F_{\operatorname{Ob}}(A))$$ --- mapping of all morphisms of a category, defined on each Hom-set.

 We can construct a pair $$F = (F_{\operatorname{Ob}}, F_{\operatorname{Hom}})$$.
-Its definition contains all data necessary to define map between categories.
-But composition of such maps is not well-defined (check it).
+Its definition contains all data necessary to define a map between categories.
+But the composition of such maps is not well-defined (check it).
 It can be fixed by the following definitions:

 ##### Definitions